Many low-income college students may be eligible for SNAP benefits but not realize it. The college student rules can be very confusing.

 Example 2: George is a full-time college student with no dependents.
 He has a work-study job on campus for 5 hours a week.
 George meets the SNAP rules for college students because he is doing work-study.
 He does not need to work 20 hours per week.

-Example 3: Suzy is majoring in communications at the local community college.
+Example 3: Suzy is majoring in communications at Bunker Hill Community College.
 Because she is in a public college and in a program that is expected to lead to employment, according to the college, she meets the student eligibility requirements.

 Purchase and prepare rules for college students